 The opposite of a fault-based divorce is called no-fault divorce.
 In a no-fault divorce, a spouse will allege that the couple has irreconcilable differences or incompatibility that justifies dissolving the marriage.

 Is there a benefit to filing divorce for fault?
-Sometimes, but the answer in most states is more often no. In jurisdictions that do provide an advantage, keep in mind that a spouse is less likely to settle if the other spouse argue fault.
-The reason not settling can be problematic is that going to trial is astronomically more expensive than settling.
-Also, proving fault at trial is costly and time-consuming.
+Sometimes, but the answer in most states is usually no. In jurisdictions that do provide an advantage, keep in mind that arguing fault often discourages settlement and can result in an expensive trial.
+Also, proving fault at trial is sometimes a very time-consuming endeavor.

 The Petition Must Be Filed With The Court